tdwg/gbwg/dwc-mixs/dwc/README.md

 # A Darwin Core extension for DNA derived data

-The draft extension is [here](extension/dna_derived_data.xml) (human readable version [here](https://tdwg.github.io/gbwg/dwc-mixs/dwc/extension/dna_derived_data.xml)).
+Example of how MIxS terms could be used in a DwC extension is [here](extension/mixs_darwin_core_extension.xml) (human readable version [here](https://tdwg.github.io/gbwg/dwc-mixs/dwc/extension/mixs_darwin_core_extension.xml)).

 DwC vocabularies for MIxS terms with enumeration value syntax are [here](#vocabularies).

-The initial draft was prepared as part of the "Publishing DNA-derived data through biodiversity data platforms" (https://doi.org/10.35035/doc-vf1a-nr22)

-## Terms included in the extension
+## MIxS terms excluded from the extension

-### Source: MIxS

-The extension based primarily on MIxS and includes all terms from MIxS v6 core, with the exception the following considered redundant to terms in [DwC:Location](https://dwc.tdwg.org/terms/#location).
+The extension based on MIxS and includes all terms from MIxS v6 core, with the exception the following considered redundant to DwC terms.
+See [SSSOM mapping DwC-MIxS interoperability](https://docs.google.com/spreadsheets/d/1k6Xe1OREUVISLjw1XLrtLqWsE7QgvWf7lSIXEbqXDpA/edit#gid=0).

 - `lat_lon`
 - `depth`